khpeek/FMCW-radar/README.md

 ![Results high ripple frequency](/Images/FMCW_sinusoidal_phase_error_high_ripple_frequency.png)

-At this increased ripple frequency, the "wideband" algorithm still performs well, whereas the "narrowband" still leaves considerable paired echoes at +-fsl from the target return.
+At this increased ripple frequency, the "wideband" algorithm still performs well, whereas the "narrowband" still leaves behind paired echoes, which could falsely be interpreted as targets.

+To show that the correction algorithm also works for different kinds of phase error,